rajanadar/VaultSharp/README.md

 ### What is VaultSharp?

-- VaultSharp is a .NET Standard 1.3, .NET Standard 2.0, .NET Standard 2.1, .NET Framework 4.5 and .NET 5 based cross-platform C# Library that can be used in any .NET application to interact with Hashicorp's Vault.
+- VaultSharp is a .NET Standard 1.3, .NET Standard 2.0, .NET Standard 2.1, .NET Framework 4.5, .NET Framework 4.6.*, .NET Framework 4.7.*, .NET Framework 4.8 and .NET 5.0 based cross-platform C# Library that can be used in any .NET application to interact with Hashicorp's Vault.
 - The Vault system is a secret management system built as an Http Service by Hashicorp.

 VaultSharp has been re-designed ground up, to give a structured user experience across the various auth methods, secrets engines & system apis.